Zylann/godot_voxel/doc/source/instancing.md

 ```

 Materials can be setup in two ways:

 - `material_override` on the MeshInstance
 - Materials on the mesh resource directly

-Surface material properties on the MeshInstance are not supported.
+Surface material properties on the `MeshInstance` node are not supported.

 ### Scene instances